TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

     </script>
 </div>

-**Key Takeaway:</b><br>
+**Key Takeaway:**
-<em>Most crimes are committed by people identified as Not Hispanic or Latino, but the data also shows a significant number of 'Not Specified' and 'Unknown' offenders across all major crime types.</em></p>
+Most crimes are committed by people identified as Not Hispanic or Latino, but the data also shows a significant number of 'Not Specified' and 'Unknown' offenders across all major crime types.

 <p style="color: #f0b90b;">One of the most controversial and politicized issues of recent decades, and currently in recent months, is the development of drug-related crime.
 It is precisely here that we add an interesting statistic to our analysis: Drug Narcotics violations.
 In the case of drug-narcotics violations, we obtained the following results:</p>